marcelgoh/marcelgoh.github.io/writing/index.md

 I don't write poetry in any serious capacity.
 But here are [some poems]({{ site.baseurl }}/writing/poetry.html).

-I've been trying to read more in recent months (haven't we all).
+I've been trying to read more in recent months.
 Here is a [list]({{ site.baseurl }}/writing/booksiveread.html)
 of the books I've read in recent years.